arazmoazzemi/Cloud-Docs/Opennebula/01-frontend-installation.md

 ```

 ### Note!
-After install and update images if facw with below info:
+After install and update images if face with below info:

 - ***A start job is running for wait for network to be configured.***
 ```bash